PGScatalog/pgsc_calc/docs/how-to/prepare.rst

 - Only human chromosomes 1 -- 22, X, Y, and XY are supported by the pipeline, although sex chromosomes are rarely used in scoring files.
-- If input data contain other chromosomes (e.g. patch regions) then the pipeline may probably complain loudly and stop calculating.
+- If input data contain other chromosomes (e.g. patch regions) then the pipeline may complain loudly and stop calculating.

 Supported file formats